14 Best Web Design Tools in 2024: Comparison Guide

 • Regular updates and improvements

 Cons: Overwhelming range of options for beginners.
-Some themes and plugins may not be of high quality and actually harmful for your site and its security.
+Some themes and plugins may not be of high quality and actually harmful to your site and its security.

 Alternatives: Wix, Joomla, Drupal.